JOURNALIST ACTION KIT

 "We provide press releases instead"

-Response: Press releases are curated narratives, not real-time information.
-They can omit details, delay critical information, and present only the department's perspective.
+Response: Press releases are curated narratives written after the fact.
+They can omit details, take hours to arrive, and only ever present the department's version of events.

 "Media can apply for special access"

-Response: Credential programs create gatekeeping, exclude freelancers and new outlets, and still don't provide real-time access.
-They're a compromise that favors established media.
+Response: Credentialing programs create gatekeeping that shuts out freelancers and small outlets, and typically still don't provide real-time access.
+They're a concession designed for large legacy outlets only.

-Use this template to request records about encryption decisions.
-Customize the bracketed sections for your state's public records law.
+Use this to request records about encryption decisions.
+Fill in the bracketed sections for your state's public records law.

 Subject: Public Records Request - Police Radio Encryption